Rebuilding Libraries Affected by 2017 Hurricanes

 After the devastation we have seen from Hurricanes Harvey, Irma, and Maria, we are going to dedicate our resources to hurricane-affected schools to rebuild their book collections.

-To be eligible for a library grant from the Laura Bush Foundation for America’s Libraries, the applying school must meet ALL of the following criteria (also see our FAQs below):
+To be eligible for a 2017 Disaster Relief Initiative grant from the Laura Bush Foundation for America’s Libraries, the applying school must meet the following criteria (also see our FAQs below):

 The school library must be a uniquely designated space in which books and other materials are systematically classified, arranged by subject, type, etc. and stored in a location and manner that allows access to all students and adults in the school.
 Not eligible: classrooms or classroom sets of books, collections of books stored in closets, or collections of books on rolling carts of any kind.